 To see how this is possible, suppose that there is a two-year lag between a change in the money supply and its maximum effect on aggregate demand.
 This can happen because investment and consumer spending may respond very slowly to changes in interest rates.
-Once interest-sensitive spending changes, then the multiplier effect must further influence income-sensitive consumption before the economy feels the full demand effect.
+Once interest-sensitive spending changes, then the multiplier effect must further influence income-sensitive consumption before the full demand effect is felt.
 This process can be quite lengthy.
 Given these long lags, suppose that the central bank pursues monetary expansion starting at the trough of the business cycle.
 It is likely that the natural equilibrating forces of the labor and goods markets will have returned the economy at least part way to full employment by the time the increase in aggregate demand is fully felt two years later.
 The effect of this extra boost to demand may then be felt at a time when the economy is already producing near its capacity rather than in a depressed state.
 At full employment, the extra demand may simply fuel an inflationary boom.

 In a typical scenario as painted by the monetarists, the monetary authority would respond during this policy-induced inflationary boom by slamming on the monetary brakes, which could trigger another recession.
-They argued that such "stop-and-go" policies were one of the main underlying causes of business cycles.
+Such "stop-and-go" policies were believed by monetarists to be one of the main underlying causes of business cycles.

-The monetarist policy prescription was simply to maintain monetary growth equal to the trend rate of growth of the real economy-at the time, typically about 3 percent.
+The monetarist policy prescription was to simply maintain monetary growth equal to the trend rate of growth of the real economy-typically about 3 percent.
 This would stabilize the long-run inflation rate near zero and avoid the dangers of mistimed cyclical policy actions.

-The analytical framework of the Keynesian/monetarist debate

-The debate between the 1960s Keynesians and monetarists was conducted on a very different level than the abstract mathematical theories we now study.
-The prime issues of contention were empirical in nature.
+The analytical framework of the Keynesian / monetarist debate issues of contention were empirical in nature.
 Disagreement tended to focus on such questions as the slope of the LM curve (monetarists thought it was steep, Keynesians flat), the slope of the IS curve (monetarists believed it to be flat, Keynesian argued it was steep), the length of lags in the effects of policies, and the relative social importance of unemployment and inflation.